alexellis/arkade/README.md

-# arkade - Kubernetes apps for developers
+# arkade - From zero to Kubernetes hero

 arkade provides a simple Golang CLI with strongly-typed flags to install charts and apps to your cluster in one command.
+You can get yourself from a new cluster to feeling like a hero in just a few commands.

 <img src="docs/arkade-logo-sm.png" alt="arkade logo" width="150" height="150">